Honorary fellowships were conferred on the following people in the July and November ceremonies of 2014.

 Mary’s experience in local government spans 55 years with her commitment to socialism being the driving force behind her career, motivated by a loathing of injustice and inequality.
 She was first elected to Carlisle City Borough Council in 1970.
 In the mid 1980’s Mary led a campaign to close “Special Schools” and integrate children with physical disabilities into mainstream education.
 A strategy that has now been adopted as the norm.

-During this time she was also Chair of Social Services for Cumbria County Council and worked with the regional and county health authorities to negotiate the funding for the continuing care of patients with learning disabilities following the closure of the Dovenby Hall Hospital in West Cumbria.
+During this time, she was also Chair of Social Services for Cumbria County Council and worked with the regional and county health authorities to negotiate the funding for the continuing care of patients with learning disabilities following the closure of the Dovenby Hall Hospital in West Cumbria.
 In the late 1980’s Mary was founder member and Chairman of the Glenmore Trust, a local not-for-profit organisation that enables adults with learning disabilities and mental health conditions to live as independently as possible in the community.
 Mary has worked with communities in Poland and Copenhagen and established a tripartite health education programme with Morton School in the city whilst Chair of the Governing Body - a position she held for over 20 years.

 Working on numerous committees and trusts at both a local and national level, she also served on the Boards of Carlisle College, was Chair of Governors of Cumbria College of the Art for several years and was Chairman of the James Rennie School for over 20 years.
 Mary was Mayor of Carlisle in 2011.
+Mary has now retired from public life but continues to support those organisations that she has been involved with over the years.

 Dr Jim Cox OBE DL MD